Overview

 Industrial Park Development performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Set parcel strategy and infrastructure priorities is treated as a project decision point, not a handoff moment.
-We connect it to parcel release sequencing and keep the team aligned on what must be resolved before the next trade package moves.
+Set parcel strategy, Hays County entitlement path, EARC master budget, and sitewide infrastructure priorities before master site planning locks in is treated as a project decision point, not a handoff moment.
+We connect it to parcel release sequencing aligned to Hays County approval timelines, TCEQ permit windows, and market absorption rather than an optimistic construction calendar and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Coordinate sitewide utilities, roads, and drainage is treated as a project decision point, not a handoff moment.
-We connect it to shared infrastructure and keep the team aligned on what must be resolved before the next trade package moves.
+Coordinate sitewide utilities, road network, and stormwater detention on limestone subgrade with TCEQ permit and EARC compliance established is treated as a project decision point, not a handoff moment.
+We connect it to shared infrastructure designed for the full buildout program so first-phase improvements serve later parcels without relocation or over-excavation and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Release shells and support infrastructure in phases is treated as a project decision point, not a handoff moment.
-We connect it to utility capacity and keep the team aligned on what must be resolved before the next trade package moves.
+Release shells and support infrastructure in phases aligned to absorption pace and Hays County approval milestones is treated as a project decision point, not a handoff moment.
+We connect it to utility capacity extensions coordinated with City of San Marcos utilities and Hays County water district service agreements before infrastructure is designed and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Adapt later phases to market and owner-user demand
+Adapt later phases to market demand and owner-user build-to-suit inquiries with shared infrastructure already in place

-Adapt later phases to market and owner-user demand is treated as a project decision point, not a handoff moment.
-We connect it to future growth planning and keep the team aligned on what must be resolved before the next trade package moves.
+Adapt later phases to market demand and owner-user build-to-suit inquiries with shared infrastructure already in place is treated as a project decision point, not a handoff moment.
+We connect it to future growth planning with sitewide EARC impervious cover budget, utility sizing, and road geometry protecting each parcel's development potential and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Turn over a park that supports future growth cleanly is treated as a project decision point, not a handoff moment.
-We connect it to parcel release sequencing and keep the team aligned on what must be resolved before the next trade package moves.
+Turn over a park that supports future growth cleanly with EARC compliance, TCEQ permit, and Hays County documentation confirmed for each phase is treated as a project decision point, not a handoff moment.
+We connect it to parcel release sequencing aligned to Hays County approval timelines, TCEQ permit windows, and market absorption rather than an optimistic construction calendar and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit